-The Claflin University Emergency Preparedness Plan (EPP) is designed to provide a resource for Claflin University personnel, administrators, and students with information and guidelines in planning and responding in a crisis.
-While the Plan does not cover every conceivable contingency situation, it does supply the basic administrative guidelines necessary to cope with most campus emergencies.
+The Claflin University Emergency Preparedness Plan (EPP) serves as a resource for personnel, administrators, and students, providing essential information and guidelines for crisis planning and response.
+While the Plan may not encompass every possible emergency scenario, it offers fundamental administrative protocols to manage most campus incidents.

-All campus administrators, especially those whose responsibilities and authority include the operational areas specified in the manual must adhere to these guidelines.
-Only those University administrators responsible for directing and/or coordinating emergency operations may approve exception(s) to these crisis management procedures as required to fulfill the emergency response.
+All campus administrators, particularly those with responsibilities in the specified operational areas, must follow these guidelines.
+Only authorized University administrators overseeing emergency operations may grant exceptions to these crisis management procedures when necessary.

-Report emergencies occurring on Claflin University property, by calling Campus Safety Services at 803-535-5444.
+To report emergencies occurring on Claflin University property, contact Campus Safety Services at 803-535-5444.

-The University conducts emergency response drills each year, tests of the emergency notification systems on campus.
-These tests, which may be announced or unannounced, are designed to assess and evaluate the emergency plans and capabilities of the institution.
+Each year, the University conducts emergency response drills and tests of the campus emergency notification systems.
+These drills may be either announced or unannounced and are intended to assess and evaluate the institution's emergency plans and capabilities.

-The Claflin University Emergency Preparedness Plan includes information regarding shelter-in-place and evacuation guidelines.
+The Claffin University Emergency Preparedness Plan also includes shelter-in-place and evacuation procedures.

-Emergencies change as they progress.
-Some questions to ask yourself are: Am I safer inside or outside?
-Where am I safest inside?
-Where am I safest outside?
+Emergencies evolve over time.
+Consider the following questions: Am I safer indoors or outdoors?
+Where can I find safety inside?
+Where is the safest place outside?

-When Evacuation is Not Possible: In a fire or fire alarm situation, always check doors to see if they are hot or warm to the touch before you open them.
-If heat or smoke prevents you from evacuating, return to your room and use towels or other cloth items to seal around the door.
-Hang a white object in the window and re-close the window (if it opens) as much as possible.
-Do not reopen your window (if it opens) unless forced to do so by smoke.
-After you have sealed your door, immediately call 911 and advise emergency responders of your location and situation.
-Wait for help to arrive.
+When Evacuation is Not Possible: In the event of a fire or fire alarm, always check doors for heat before opening them.
+If smoke or heat obstructs your escape, return to your room and use towels or other fabric to seal the door.
+Display a white object in the window and close it as much as possible.
+Do not reopen the window unless absolutely necessary due to smoke.
+After sealing the door, call 911 to inform emergency responders of your location and situation.
+Stay put until help arrives.

-Post Incident: At the completion of the incident, the Orangeburg Fire Department [or other appropriate Emergency Official(s)] should release the building to the CUDPS official in charge.
-If the building can be occupied, CUDPS will notify evacuees that the building is clear for them to re-enter.
-If it is not, additional information will be provided to the community members.
+Post-Incident Protocol: Once the incident is resolved, the Orangeburg Fire Department (or other relevant Emergency Officials) will authorize the building's reoccupation to the CUDPS official in charge.
+If the building is deemed safe for re-entry, CUDPS will notify evacuees.
+If it is not safe, further information will be provided to the community.

-Sheltering In Place: This means for you to select an interior room or rooms within your building, or ones with no or few windows and remain there until you receive an "all clear" message from CUDPS.
-This is a precaution to avoid dangerous incidents including but not limited to a tornado, hostile intruder, or hazardous material release outside.
-Check your phone voicemail, email, and text messages for guidance and updates during emergencies.
+Sheltering In Place: Choose an interior room or rooms with few or no windows and remain there until you receive an "all clear" message from CUDPS.
+This is a precautionary measure to protect against threats such as tornadoes, hostile intruders, or hazardous material releases.
+Stay updated during emergencies by checking your voicemail, email, and text messages for guidance.